branislavjuhaas/dn-debrief/docs/USER_PROTOCOL.md

-  "club": "DocumentReference('clubs/clubId')", // Reference to the user's club document (optional) "address": "string", // User's postal address (optional) "phone": "string", // User's phone number (optional) "birthdate": "string", // User's date of birth (YYYY-MM-DD format) (optional) "supervisor": "string", // Name of the legal supervisor (for underage users) (optional) "supervisorEmail": "string", // Email of the legal supervisor (for underage users) (optional) "seasons": [ // Array of seasons the user participated in
+  "club": "DocumentReference('clubs/clubId')", // Reference to the user's club document (optional) "address": "string", // User's postal address (optional) "phone": "string", // User's phone number (optional) "birthdate": "Timestamp", // User's date of birth as Firestore Timestamp (optional) "supervisor": "string", // Name of the legal supervisor (for underage users) (optional) "supervisorEmail": "string", // Email of the legal supervisor (for underage users) (optional) "seasons": [
+    // Array of seasons the user participated in
     {
       "year": "string", // Year of the season (e.g., "2024")
       "confirmed": "boolean" // Whether the membership for this season is confirmed (paid) }
   ],
+  "awards": [
-  "awards": [ // Array of awards received by the user
+    // Array of awards received by the user
     {
       "award": "DocumentReference('awards/awardId')", // Reference to the award document "legend": "boolean" // Whether this award is marked as legendary for the user